 House Made Of Dawn, authored by N. Scott Momaday, is a 212 pages long historical fiction written in 1968.

-This book revolves around a World War II veteran, Abel, who struggles to live an everyday life after returning home and even commits a severe crime.
+This book revolves around a World War II veteran, Abel, who struggles to live an everyday life after returning home from war and even commits a severe crime.
 In the end, he finally learns to embrace his native American heritage.

 4. The Woman Who Owned The Shadows